minebreaker/string-replace/README.md

 # Java String-replace annotation processor

-The annotation processor that replace the value of the filed which is annotated by `@Replace` at compile time.
+The annotation processor that replaces the value of the filed which is annotated by `@Replace` at compile time.

 ## Example

 See [https://github.com/minebreaker/string-replace/tree/master/sample]() for the detail

+In your Java source:

 ```java
 class Target {